tcpalmer/nina-scheduler/target-management/exposure-plans.md

 ![](../assets/images/exposure-order-default.png)

-By default, exposure order is automatically determined based on the set of exposure plans plus the [Filter Switch Frequency](projects.html#filter-switch-frequency) and [Dither After Every](projects.html#dithering) settings on the associated Project.
+By default, exposure order is automatically determined based on the set of exposure plans plus the [Filter Switch Frequency](projects.html#filter-switch-frequency), [Dither After Every](projects.html#dithering), and [Smart Exposure Selection](../concepts/planning-engine.html#smart-exposure-selector) settings on the associated Project.
 The displayed order shown is merely representative and has some limitations:
 * If Filter Switch Frequency is zero (repeat each plan until complete), it just shows '...' after each and dithers will not be shown.
 * Each plan will be shown regardless of whether it is complete or not.
 * Other factors could impact how exposures are planned - for example the twilight level of the associated Exposure Templates.